JellyRollJunior/leet-code-journal/README.md

  - #121 Best Time to Buy and Sell Stocks: Don't use data structures unnecessarily and Don't over engineer code.
  - #217 Contains Duplicate: An easy question to solve using HashSet.
  - #253 MaximumSubarray: Decide on an approach (follow instinct) and work out cases.
 I had the right idea but thought I could work everything out in my head.
 When in doubt, put pen to paper.

+## Reflections - medium
+ - #238 Product of Array Except Self: I'm very proud to have figured this out by myself!
+Need to keep in mind when it's necessary to save intermediate values and when they can just be discarded (in order to save space)